jmdahle/liri/README.md

 node liri.js do-what-it-says command_file.txt # processes the commands in command_file.txt
 ```

 The command file must list a command and it's arguments separated by a comma separate commands on each line.
-See ```random.txt``` as an example.
+See ```random.txt``` or ```test-cmd.txt``` as examples.

 ### Output to log.txt
-LIRI outputs results to the terminal console and logs the results to log.txt by default.
+LIRI outputs results to the terminal console and logs the results to ```log.txt``` by default.
 To change the output configuration, you may change the global varaibles ```flagToLog``` or ```flagToConsole```.
 They are both set to ```true``` by default.

 ## Technical Notes
 * Output is formatted to be readible on an 80 character wide terminal console.
 * Output is also logged to log.txt.
 This file is appended each time a new command is run.
+* The command argument can be encased in quotes as a single argument (e.g., 'Born to Run') or entered without quotes and accepted as multiple arguments (e.g., Born to Run).
-* Output is formatted using a "padding" function that formats output to a specified length, using a specified characted (e.g., a space ' ' or equal sign '=') to "pad" the text to the proper length.
+* Output is formatted using a "padding" function that formats output to a specified length, using a specified character (e.g., a space ' ' or equal sign '=') to "pad" the text to the proper length.
 * Long text output (e.g., movie plot description) is formatted to "wrap" onto multiple lines using a text wraping function.
 The function adds a newline at a space following the specified length.
 * All code is original and written for a class project by John Dahle, completed 7/3/2019.